Linus-Cl/Overwatch-Stats-OCR/SETUP.md

 ---

-### **Part 3: Automated Configuration**
+### **Part 3: Automated Configuration & Template Generation**

 This is the final setup step.
-This script will connect to your Google Account, create the spreadsheet, and save your configuration.
+This script will connect to your Google Account, create the spreadsheet, help you create name templates, and save your configuration.

+**Before you run this step, please have a clear, full-screen scoreboard screenshot ready.
+You will need the path to this file.**

 1.  **Run the Setup Script:**
     *   In your terminal, run: